-If, in mid-semester, a student decides to withdraw from Cornell University, with no intention of returning, they must submit a letter to the ILR Registrar or Director of the Office of Student Services, stating their intention to withdraw.
-This letter should be on file prior to their departure.
+If, in mid-semester, a student decides to withdraw from Cornell University, with no intention of returning, they must submit the University Withdrawl Form and submit it to the ILR Registrar.
+The student’s withdrawl from the university will be effective the date the student submits the form.

 If a student requests a Leave of Absence or withdraws, it is their responsibility to contact the following offices prior to leaving to find out about possible implications of doing so:

 - Office of Student Services, 101 Ives Hall

 - Cornell Health (if the leave is health related)

 - Cornell Dining, 206 Robert Purcell (if you have a dining plan)

 - Residence Life, 119 Robert Purcell (if you live in University housing)